jsim0809/wooster/README.md

 **Data-free.**

 Wooster uses the Spotify "Playlists" feature to store and calculate your preferences.
 I don't keep even a little bit of your data.
-In fact, I don't even know who you are anymore.
+In fact, I don't even know who you are anymore, Martha.

 ## Technology